 To meet the housing needs of persons of all economic groups, the City is committed to guarding against the loss of housing units reserved for lower income households.
-Five Four assisted rental projects, with a total of 45 units in Santa Clara are identified to be at potential, albeit very low, risk of conversion to market rate use in between June 2028 and October 2031.
+Four assisted rental projects, with a total of 45 units in Santa Clara are identified to be at potential, albeit very low, risk of conversion to market rate use between June 2028 and October 2031.
 In addition, the City will monitor the status of naturally occurring affordable housing (NOAH)

-- When funding is available, cContinue to assist property owners of income restricted housing to make periodic capital improvements to their property, to improve energy efficiency and to extend affordability.
+- Continue to assist property owners of income restricted housing to make periodic capital improvements to their property, to improve energy efficiency and to extend affordability.

-- Continue to monitor and analyze inventory of at risk-income restricted projects/units that may be at-risk of losing affordability controls and by maintaining contact with the property owners annually-regarding long-term plans for their projects.
+- Continue to monitor and analyze inventory of income restricted projects/units that may be at-risk of losing affordability controls and maintain contact with the property owners regarding long-term plans for their projects.

---Establish and mMaintain contact with public and nonprofit agencies (qualified entities), such as the Sobrato Family Foundation, BRIDGE Housing, and MidPen -Housing that have expressed interested in purchasing, managing, or financing the acquisition of at-risk units.
+- Maintain contact with public and nonprofit agencies (qualified entities), such as the Sobrato Family Foundation, BRIDGE Housing, and MidPen Housing that have expressed interest in purchasing, managing, or financing the acquisition of at-risk units.